muldjord/boris/data/behavs/README.md

 * hygiene=&lt;INTEGER&gt;: The amount of Boris' filth level this behaviour will increase or decrease when starting the behaviour

 #### Options specific to item behaviours
 * reaction=&lt;STRING&gt;: This tells Boris what behaviour he should react with when user drags the item on top of him, or when he walks into it while roaming the desktop.
-It should match the basename of the Boris behaviour file without the file extension.
+You can add as many as you like separated by commas (eg. 'reaction=play_piano,play_drums').

 ### Behaviour flags
 * allowFlip: If this line exists there is a 50% chance the behaviour will be mirrored horizontally when initiated